tencentyun/qcloud-documents/product/数据库/数据传输服务DTS/5操作指南/MySQL数据迁移/MySQL数据在线导入_intl.md

-Data Transfer Service (DTS) provides data migration and continuous data replication from self-built MySQL databases to TencentDB, allowing users to migrate hot data without interrupting their services.
+TencentDB Service for Transmission (DTS) provides data migration and continuous data replication from self-built MySQL databases to TencentDB, allowing users to migrate hot data without interrupting their services.
 Data migration is supported for local IDCs with public IP/Port or access to Tencent Cloud via direct connection, or MySQL databases in Tencent Cloud CVMs.** MySQL 5.7 does not support DTS, and you can import your data by downloading cold backup files.**

 ## Preparations